-For the 2022-2023 school year, Villa Maria will again be using the online service of ISM's Financial Aid for School Tuition (FAST) to process financial aid applications.
-FAST will be open and available for applications on November 1, 2022.
+For the 2024-2025 school year, Villa Maria will again be using the online service of ISM's Financial Aid for School Tuition (FAST) to process financial aid applications.
+FAST will be open and available for applications on October 1, 2024.
 A hyperlink to FAST can be found at vmahs.org under Admissions- Tuition and Financial Aid.

-For incoming freshmen, Marian Grants will be awarded beginning January 4, 2023.
+For incoming freshmen, Marian Grants will be awarded beginning December 1, 2024.
 Villa Maria has a limited budget for financial aid.
-Therefore, applicants must complete the process by November 30, 2022.
-Please note that a financial aid application will only be processed if the student's admission application is complete.
+Therefore, applicants must complete the process by November 30, 2024.
+Please note that a financial aid application will only be processed if the student is granted admission and the financial aid application is complete, including a 2022 IRS form 1040 loaded to the FAST site.